 The exterior refrigerator service compartment allows access to the rear of the refrigerator for inspection, maintenance, and service.

 To Open

-1. Use a screwdriver or coin to turn the latch knobs to the vertical position as shown.
+- 1. Use a screwdriver or coin to turn the latch knobs to the vertical position as shown. - 2.
+Remove the door from the opening.